LaborBerlin/ont-assembly-snake/README.md

 Sample names and assembly+polishing need to be separated by an underscore.
 NB: This also means that sample names must not contain underscores.

+Both flye and raven do automatic polishing after assembly (by default 1 round in flye and 4 rounds of racon in raven).
+These defaults can be changed by appending a number after the assembler name (e.g. `flye2`), and a 0 would switch off the automatic polishing.

 For running racon polishing multiple times, append a number specifying the number of iterations, for example `sample1_flye+racon4` will run racon 4 times on the flye assembly.